carla-simulator/carla/Docs/tuto_content_authoring_vehicles.md

 ### Creating the blueprint

 Navigate with your content browser into `Content > Carla > Blueprints > Vehicles > LincolnMKZ2017` or a similar vehicle.
 In here you will find a set of blueprints set up for the 4 wheels.
 Copy these into the directory containing your own vehicle and rename them to ensure you can distinguish them later.
+You can set up your own custom wheels if you prefer, please refer to the later [__wheels section__](#wheels)

 ![copy_wheels](img/tuto_content_authoring_vehicles/copy_wheels.png)